andyschauer/andyschauer/README.md

-- 👋 Hi, I’m @andyschauer
+- 👋 Hi, I’m @andyschauer.
-- 👀 I’m interested in isotope geochemistry, less monotony with coding, and coffee.
+- 👀 I’m interested in isotope geochemistry, data, accuracy, science, less monotony with coding, and coffee.
-- 🌱 I’m currently learning python and github.
+- 🌱 I hope to always be learning.
+Right now my focus is python, git, and CRDS guts.
+Next up, C, R, and &Delta;<sub>48</sub>.
-- 💞️ I’m looking to collaborate on life.
+- 💞️ I’m looking to collaborate.
+Collaboration is the only way we are going to get this done.
 - 📫 How to reach me - isolab.ess.washington.edu

 <!---